Electrical Panel Upgrade for Basement Finishing in South Jordan, Utah: What Homeowners Need to Know

 • Utility coordination

-• Basement electrical design
+• Basement electrical code and design

 Investing in a proper upgrade reduces long-term electrical repair costs and improves home safety.